 Domestic violence can be complicated, but our lawyers are here to help.
 We will use our decades of experience to help you live a life free of abuse and represent you throughout the entire legal process.
 We recommend that you obtain or consult a domestic abuse advocate or legal counsel as soon as you feel that someone is threatening you in your home.

-The Law Firm of Haden & Haden was founded on the philosophy of providing a client-centered approach when offering legal advice and representation to our clients.
+The Law Firm of Haden & Colbert was founded on the philosophy of providing a client-centered approach when offering legal advice and representation to our clients.
 Do you need legal help with a domestic violence case?
 We’re here for you.
 Schedule your free initial consultation today.